SyraD/Python_DataMining_StepByStep/4BasicMining/README.md

 # Basic Mining Scripts Tutorial
-By sarahd@behaviordots
+By sarahd @behaviordots

 Part of the @curiositybits collective http://www.curiositybits.org/

 These 'Basic Scripts' are designed to create a fundamental outline for datamining Twitter in Python that can be built on to customize or add complexity.

-Video Tutorial for this Guide: COMING SOON
+Video Tutorial for this Guide: COMING SOON - follow @behaviordots and @curiositybits for updates

 ## Koding VM set-up
 The first four steps will go through setting up a Koding VM.
 SKIP 1-4 if you have already completed the previous three tutorials: